Scholarships and Awards

 Piet Van Witsen Memorial Scholarship: funded in memory of Piet Van Witsen and is awarded to needy and deserving students in the Ranger School Program.

-John J. View Memorial Scholarship: was established in 1988 by Rita M. View in memory of her husband.
+John J. and Rita M. View Memorial Scholarship: was established in 1988 by Rita M. View in memory of her husband.
 It is awarded annually to a student who ranks high in scholarship and character, and who requires financial help to begin or continue an education at the college.

 Aaron R. Vogel Scholarship: was established by family and friends of Aaron R. Vogel, Class of 1992, executive director of the Thousand Islands Land Trust until his death.
 This endowment provides scholarships to Landscape Architecture students considering a career in land protection and preparing to enter international study.